mjkramer/LArRecoND/README.md

 between Pandora algorithms.
 By default, no events are skipped, but if the `-s` run option is used, then `EventsToSkip` must be equal to this integer to ensure that the correct event numbers are found.
-The additional parameters `RunLeafName` and `SubRunLeafName` define the run and sub-run numbers, `UnixTimeLeafName` defines the trigger unix time variable name (units in seconds), while `StartTimeLeafName` and `EndTimeLeafName` define the decimal start and end time variable names (units in ticks = 0.1 microseconds), respectively.
+The additional parameters `RunLeafName` and `SubRunLeafName` define the run and sub-run numbers, `UnixTimeLeafName` defines the trigger unix time variable name (units in seconds), while `StartTimeLeafName` and `EndTimeLeafName` define the decimal start and end time variables (units in ticks = 0.1 microseconds), respectively.
 If these are not provided, then they will all be set to zero.
+Finally, `MCIdLeafName` and `MCLocalIdLeafName` define the variable names used for the unique and local MC truth matching IDs.
+The unique IDs are used internally by Pandora's
+Hierarchy Tools while the local ones are used by the CAF truth matching.
+A map is used to retrieve the local ID values given the unique ID numbers.
+If these MC ID variable names are not provided, then only the unique MC IDs are used (the local IDs are set equal to them), meaning that the CAF truth matching will only use primary MC particles and not secondaries.

 The xml settings files [PandoraSettings_LArRecoND_ThreeD.xml](settings/PandoraSettings_LArRecoND_ThreeD.xml) and [PandoraSettings_LArRecoND_ThreeD_DLVtx.xml](settings/PandoraSettings_LArRecoND_ThreeD_DLVtx.xml) contain